 This is how you become a better photographer over time.

 Through publishing your work, sharing and giving constructive criticism and constantly improving your skills.
 There’s no rocket science to it, just a good old textbook way of mastering an art.

 Lastly, you need to go out there to practice, practice and practice!

-You can also check out the tutorials section for tutorials on more advanced skills.
+You can also check out the tutorials section for more tips and tricks to improve your editing skills.